 Overstreet pointed out that dirt was added to the berm, which doubled the elevation of the site by 1 foot.
 He said topographic maps provided by a company that filed a report paid for by PG&E proved “there were additions to the berm, not the removal of earth.”

 Adding dirt to the berm, Overstreet said in the appeal, “cannot be considered excavation because the earth below the surface of the berm road was not displaced.”

 The state worker-safety agency says the county failed to outline the hazard presented by an underground line at the work site.

 Among the serious violations cited by Cal-OSHA was that the county “did not make a thorough survey of the conditions of the site to determine … the predictable hazards to employees with respect to underground utilities, such as an existing natural gas line.”

 The appeal contends that county officials did survey the site before work started.

 “County employees walked the entire property to assess the work that was to be completed and to specify the scope of work to be performed,” Overstreet’s appeal said.
 “It was also during the walk-through that ‘digging’ was discussed and it was agreed that no digging would occur.
 In fact, the scope of the work was to the contrary.
 The loader operator was to build up the berm road.”

 The fines were citations for four serious violations and one general violation totaling $101,125.
 The four serious violations led to fines of $25,000 each.
 The general violation was failure to call the “dig-alert” 811 phone number to find out if there were underground utilities in the project’s vicinity.
 That fine was $1,125.

-The county also was fined for failing to mark up the excavation site and not seeking a positive response from the pipeline owner about the existence of the gas line.
-Other violations also were related to site work done without determining existence of the pipeline.
+The county also was fined for failing to mark up the excavation site and for not checking the dig-alert phone line about the existence of the gas line.
+Other violations were related to site work being done without determining the existence of the pipeline.